Jiayuguan Jiuquan Airport: History

 In December 2008, the expansion project of the terminal area at Jiayuguan Airport was approved.
 In May 2009, the terminal area expansion and renovation broke ground.
+The project included the construction of a new 8,330-square-meter terminal building with a one-and-a-half-story passenger flow system and two boarding bridges; a new 26,000-square-meter apron and connecting roads; a new 7,200-square-meter parking lot and station plaza; an upgraded omnidirectional beacon and instrument landing system; and supporting facilities.
 On August 30, 2010, the Jiayuguan Airport expansion project was officially completed.
 On September 28, the project passed industry acceptance.
 In April 2019, the "Jiayuguan Airport Master Plan (2018 edition)" was approved by the Northwest Regional Administration of Civil Aviation Administration of China.

 On March 20, 2023, with the approval of the General Office of the Civil Aviation Administration of China, Jiayuguan Airport was officially renamed "Jiayuguan Jiuquan Airport", with the English name "JIAYUGUAN JIUQUAN AIRPORT".

 According to the approval by the Northwest Regional Administration of Civil Aviation, Jiayuguan Jiuquan Airport was closed and suspended from operation starting at 00:00 on March 26, 2023, for flight zone expansion and renovation construction.
 On September 7, 2023, after over five months of suspension (the planned construction period was six months), Jiayuguan Jiuquan Airport officially resumed operations.
 The total investment for the expansion project was 1.213 billion RMB, which included the construction and renovation of existing runways and apron; construction of a new 14,000 square meter T2 terminal building; renovation of the T1 terminal; construction of a new control tower and air traffic control building; expansion of the terminal area; and supporting facilities including navigation lighting, air traffic control, power supply, heating and cooling, and communication systems.
 After the expansion, the airport's aerodrome reference code is 4D (also accommodating emergency landings of Class E aircraft), capable of meeting the target for 2030 of an annual passenger throughput of 1.6 million, cargo and mail throughput of 10,000 tons, and 15,181 aircraft movements.